beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```r
 /home/$USER
 ```

->The two full stops after '**cd ..**' are important, and say to only go back one.
+The two full stops after '**cd ..**' are important, and say to only go back one.
 If you leave out the two full stops and just use '**cd**', it goes to your 'upper most' directory (i.e. /home/$USER).

 You can also use **cd** to specify a directory to move to using the path description as is given by **pwd** (e.g. cd /home/$USER/intro).
 Play with 'cd', 'cd ..' and 'cd /home/$USER/intro'

 #

-:keyboard:Move back into your intro folder:
+:keyboard: Move back into your intro folder:
 ```bash
 cd intro
 ```

-:keyboard:Check you are there:
+:keyboard: Check you are there:
 ```bash
 pwd
 ```

->You should see a directory path printed out, which now ends in intro, something like '/home/$USER/intro'.
+:desktop_computer: You should see a directory path printed out, which now ends in intro, something like '/home/$USER/intro'.

-:desktop_computer:
 ```r
 /home/bea/intro
 ```